go-pg/docs/docs/models.md

 ## SQL NULL and Go zero values

-By default all columns except primary keys are nullable and go-pg marshals Go zero values (empty string, 0, zero time, empty map or slice) as SQL `NULL`.
+By default all columns except primary keys are nullable and go-pg marshals Go zero values (empty string, 0, zero time, nil map, and nil slice) as SQL `NULL`.
 This behavior can be changed using `pg:",use_zero"`tag.

 Default value for a column can be specified on SQL level using `pg:"default:now()"` tag.